yamini68/Login-Automation/README.md

 ![image](https://github.com/user-attachments/assets/6d7287b7-0a64-4779-8680-3a4ff235ae28)

-Expected Output: An error message indicating that fields cannot be empty is displayed.
+Expected Output: An error message indicating that "Email: This field is required.
+Password: This field is required." is displayed.

 ![image](https://github.com/user-attachments/assets/bca13a67-bb8a-4055-a440-743681f6fdad)